BrianDouglasIE/ExportUtils.jl/README.md

 # ExportUtils.jl

 `ExportUtils` is a lightweight Julia package that provides a macro to simplify variable and function exporting.
-The `@public` macro helps you export and define constants in a concise and readable manner.
+The `@export_const` macro helps you export and define constants in a concise and readable manner.

 ## Usage